Deependra-009/Library/Spring-Springboot/readme.md

 3. **3xx (Redirection)**: The client needs to take additional action to complete the request.
 4. **4xx (Client Error)**: The request contains bad syntax or cannot be fulfilled by the server.
 5. **5xx (Server Error)**: The server failed to fulfill a valid request.

 ---

-### Common HTTP Status Codes

-#### 1. **2xx – Successful Responses**
-These codes indicate that the request was successfully received, understood, and processed.

-- **200 OK**: The request has succeeded.
-The meaning of "success" depends on the HTTP method.
-  - **Example**: A `GET` request has successfully fetched data.

-- **201 Created**: The request has been fulfilled and a new resource has been created.
-  - **Example**: A `POST` request to create a new resource (like adding a new user or product).

-- **204 No Content**: The server has successfully processed the request, but there is no content to return (commonly used with `DELETE` requests).
-  - **Example**: A `DELETE` request was successful, but no response body is needed.

-#### 2. **3xx – Redirection Responses**
-These codes indicate that the client needs to take additional action to complete the request.

-- **301 Moved Permanently**: The resource has been permanently moved to a new location, and future requests should be directed to the new URL.
-  - **Example**: A URL redirection to a new endpoint.

-- **302 Found**: The resource has temporarily moved to a different location.
-  - **Example**: A temporary redirection, such as after submitting a form, directing the user to a confirmation page.

-- **304 Not Modified**: The resource has not been modified since the last request.
-This is typically used with caching.
-  - **Example**: When the client asks for a resource but already has the latest version in cache.

-#### 3. **4xx – Client Error Responses**
-These codes indicate that the client has made an error in the request.

-- **400 Bad Request**: The server could not understand the request due to invalid syntax.
-  - **Example**: Missing required parameters in a `POST` request.

-- **401 Unauthorized**: The request requires user authentication, and the client has not provided valid credentials.
-  - **Example**: A `GET` request to access a protected resource without providing a valid login.

-- **403 Forbidden**: The server understood the request but refuses to authorize it.
-The client does not have permission to access the resource.
-  - **Example**: A `GET` request for a resource that the client is not authorized to access.

-- **404 Not Found**: The server cannot find the requested resource.
-  - **Example**: A `GET` request for a non-existing URL or resource.

-- **405 Method Not Allowed**: The method used in the request is not allowed for the specified resource.
-  - **Example**: Using `POST` on a URL that only supports `GET`.

-- **422 Unprocessable Entity**: The request was well-formed but was unable to be followed due to semantic errors.
-  - **Example**: Submitting a form with data that is valid in structure but contains errors (like invalid email format).

-#### 4. **5xx – Server Error Responses**
-These codes indicate that the server failed to fulfill a valid request.

-- **500 Internal Server Error**: A generic error message when the server encounters an unexpected condition that prevents it from fulfilling the request.
-  - **Example**: A server crash or bug during request processing.

-- **502 Bad Gateway**: The server received an invalid response from an upstream server it accessed while attempting to fulfill the request.
-  - **Example**: When a reverse proxy server cannot communicate with the backend server.

-- **503 Service Unavailable**: The server is currently unable to handle the request due to temporary overloading or maintenance of the server.
-  - **Example**: A website undergoing maintenance.

-- **504 Gateway Timeout**: The server did not receive a timely response from an upstream server or some other auxiliary server.
-  - **Example**: A timeout when the backend server does not respond within the expected timeframe.

----